Learning the Value of Value Learning: Setup Formal Preliminaries

 where for any $A' \in \mathbb{A}_1$ with $A' \land (B_1 \lor B_2) = \bot$:

 and the normalizing factor $Z(\omega) = 1 - P_0(A) + p_1(\omega) + p_2(\omega)$ ensures $\sum_{Y \in \mathbb{A}_1} P_1^\omega(Y) = 1$.

-We assume $\mu_A(\{p_1 + p_2 \in (0,1)\}) = 1$; the agent doesn't expect refinement to reveal that $A$ is impossible or certain.
-We do not require $P_1(A) = P_0(A)$; refinement may reveal that the original act is more or less probable than initially believed.\footnote{Though, as we will see, rationality requires $\mathbb{E}[p_1 + p_2] = P_0(A)$; probability is preserved in expectation.} Moving forward, we denote the \emph{conditional probability} $q = \frac{p_1}{p_1 + p_2} = P_1(B_1 | A),$ representing the post-refinement probability of $B_1$ given $A$, which is well-defined as we assume $p_1 + p_2 > 0$ almost surely.
+We assume $\mu_A(\{p_1 + p_2 \in (0,1)\}) = 1$; the agent does not expect value refinement to reveal that $A$ is impossible or certain.
+We do not require $P_1(A) = P_0(A)$; value refinement may reveal that the original act is more or less probable than initially believed.\footnote{Though, as we will see, rationality requires $\mathbb{E}[p_1 + p_2] = P_0(A)$; probability is preserved in expectation.} Moving forward, we denote the \emph{conditional probability} $q = \frac{p_1}{p_1 + p_2} = P_1(B_1 | A),$ representing the post-refinement probability of $B_1$ given $A$, which is well-defined as we assume $p_1 + p_2 > 0$ almost surely.

-This framework enables ex ante reasoning about refinement's value.
+This framework enables ex ante reasoning about the value of value refinement.
 Defining $V_i(X) = P_i(X) \cdot U_i(X)$, the agent can compute:

-That is, the agent can reason about the expected value of their best option after refinement and compare it to their current best option.
+That is, the agent can reason about the expected value of their best option after value refinement and compare it to their current best option.